Amanda Dennis, DrPH, MBE (she/her)

 (central time zone)

-Claire manages the data platforms for many of the Society’s programs.
-Before joining the staff of the Society, she worked at the National Office of the Ryan Residency Training Program and the Fellowship in Family Planning.
+Claire leads data collection and database management for the #WeCount project.
+Before joining the Society, she worked at the National Office of the Ryan Residency Training Program and the Fellowship in Family Planning.
 Claire’s passion is for finding ways to apply scientific data to help foster empathy, reduce stigma, and improve access for all people in need of contraception or abortion services.
-“I am interested in how to best support people who are seeking this care,” says Claire, who holds a Bachelor of Arts in Politics from Pomona College.
+“I am interested in how to best support people who are seeking this care,” says Claire, who holds a Master’s in Public Policy from the University of Chicago.
 “Guided by that question, scientific research allows us to build an evidence base to improve care and inform policy across the full spectrum of sexual and reproductive health.”
-Contact Claire at CYuan@SocietyFP.org, 866.584.6758, ext.
-420.
+Contact Claire at CYuan@SocietyFP.org, 866.